afelten-Anses/NAuRA/README.md

 Parameters
 ==========

-Parameters of each scripts are available with one of its 3 options (example for iVCFmaker):
+Parameters of each scripts are available with one of its 3 options :

-	iVCFmaker
+	NAuRA
-	iVCFmaker -h
+	NAuRA -h
-	iVCFmaker --help
+	NAuRA --help

-## iVARCall2 parameters
+## NAuRA parameters

 * -a : adaptaters FASTA file (REQUIRED)
 * -TRIMJAR : Trimmomatic jar path